shinkansan/2019-UGRP-DPoom/pathplanning/README.md

   return convert2meter(path)
   # Return the metered path, which is converted from  grid scale to grid scale
 ```
-To generate the path, offer these informations; start grid position, end grid position, path of the map image file.
+To generate the path, offer these informations; start grid position, end grid position, and path of the map image file.
-Return the list of meter-scaled path positions.
+This function return the list of meter-scaled path positions.

 ## Main functions
 ### 1. img2binList